AdamKane/fastapi-hello/PLAN.md

     - Minimize the number of external libraries used.
     - Refer to requirements.txt for a list of external libraries used.
     - If a library must be used, prefer libraries already in the requirements.txt file.
+    - Minimize complexity, focus on delivering features described in the application description.

 ## 3. Current State